Uni2D: A Universal Machine Learning Interatomic Potential for Two-Dimensional Materials: Abstract

 \section{Abstract}

 Accurate interatomic potentials (IAPs) are essential for modeling the potential energy surfaces (PES) that govern atomic interactions in materials.
-However, most existing IAPs are developed for bulk materials and struggle to accurately and efficiently capture the diverse chemical environment of two-dimensional (2D) materials.
-This limitation poses a significant barrier to the large-scale design and simulation of emerging 2D systems.
-To address this challenge, we present a universal interatomic potential tailored for 2D materials.
-Our model is trained on a dataset comprising 327,062 structure–energy–force–stress mappings derived from 20,114 2D materials, spanning 89 chemical elements.
-The results show high predictive accuracy, with mean absolute errors of 6 meV/atom for energies, 80 meV/\AA for atomic forces, and 0.067 GPa for stress tensors.
-It demonstrates broad applicability across a range of atomistic tasks, including structural relaxation, lattice dynamics, molecular dynamics, material discovery, and so on.
-To further enhance usability and accessibility, we introduce an intelligent agent powered by a large language model (LLM), enabling natural language interaction for 2D materials property simulations.
-Our work provides not only a precise and universal IAP for 2D systems, but also an intelligent, user-friendly platform that enables high-throughput screening, property prediction, and theoretical exploration, thereby accelerating advances in 2D materials research.
+However, most existing IAPs are developed for bulk materials and often struggle to accurately and efficiently capture the diverse chemical environments of two-dimensional (2D) materials, which limits large-scale simulation and design of emerging 2D systems.
+To address this challenge, we develop Uni2D, an interatomic potential tailored for 2D materials.
+The Uni2D model is trained on a dataset comprising approximately 327,000 structure–energy–force–stress mappings derived from about 20,000 distinct 2D materials, covering 89 chemical elements.
+The model demonstrates reliable predictive performance for energies, forces, and stresses, and demonstrates quantitatively robust accuracy in tasks such as structural relaxation, equation-of-state calculations, and molecular dynamics simulations, making the model suitable for high-throughput screening of 2D materials.
+For derived properties, including elastic properties, lattice dynamics, and other screening-related metrics, the model provides qualitative to semi-quantitative predictions that remain useful for trend analysis and preliminary evaluation.
+To enhance usability, we further introduce an intelligent agent powered by a large language model (LLM), enabling automated workflows and natural language interaction for 2D materials simulations.
+Our work provides an efficient and accessible framework for high-throughput screening and computational exploration of 2D materials.